AVXPANAOR/MedInternsGuide/README.md

 ---
 ### Emergency Medicine & Medical Toxicology
 * **Harwood-Nuss' Clinical Practice of Emergency Medicine**: Very clinically oriented textbook.
 Also contains a section on __high-risk chief complaints__.
-More Concise and practical than Tintinalli's and Rosen's.
+More concise and practical than Tintinalli's and Rosen's.
-* **Rosen & Barkin's 5 Minute Emergency Medicine Consult**: A very practical and comprehensive desk reference, for a quick look up during shifts.
+* **Rosen & Barkin's 5 Minute Emergency Medicine Consult**: A very practical and comprehensive desk reference, for a quick look-up during shifts.
 * **Goldfrank's Toxicologic Emergencies**: The bible of clinical toxicology.
 * **Goldfrank's Clinical Manual of Toxicologic Emergencies**: An excellent handbook to look up during shifts.
 Covers every toxicologic emergency, especially when combined with UpToDate.